 Vela Rina bay is probably the most exotic bay you will find in Croatia, and the locals like to say it represents a touch of the Caribbean in the Mediterranean.
 It is also called "the pools" with white sand, natural shades, calm water, and a perfect place to rest your soul.

 When on your way to the island of Hvar, one of the bays you will reach is Prisnjak.
-Small and quiet, easy reachable by yacht, Prisnjak bay makes a great starting point for exploration of the island of Hvar.
+Small and quiet, easily reachable by yacht, Prisnjak bay makes a great starting point for exploration of the island of Hvar.
 This crystal clear, azure bay is up to 8m deep while located less than 25m away from the coast.
 Anchoring there will make you feel like you parked your sailing yacht right on the beach.

 If this sounds interesting enough to you, our skippers will be happy to take you there upon your request.
 In case you’ve chartered a bareboat, our friendly staff will give you the directions.